Toronto Arts Council Grant Projects

 An AR dance performance taking place in 3 very different alleyways in Toronto.
 Choreographed and directed by Karen and Allen Kaeja, Laneway ART-ery Dances invites audiences to pause in the back alleys we usually hurry through, and to be present with each other, artists, and the space we share.

-Based on the Making with Place research project of 2020, this year-long initiative, launched development in January with young 2SQTBIPOC artists navigating marginalization, homelessness and precarity.
-Considering the complexities of place, artists design, animate and archive hidden, forgotten or invisibilized environmental and social histories, to innovate models of care and community through three immersive and interactive installations.
-Learn more about these installations at @sketchpublicart.
+Projects consider the complexities of place, and animate and archive, hidden, forgotten or invisibilized environmental and social histories, to innovate models of care and community.
+Learn more about these installations at www.sketch.ca/publicart and follow @sketchpublicart.

 Toronto Biennial of Art with Camille Turner